CMU-313/CMU-313.github.io/docs/recitations/reci3-deployment.md

 6. Set the Build Type to the "Go, Node.js, Python, ..." option
 7. Set the Entrypoint to be `npm install; npm run build; npm start`
 8. In the "Authentication" section select "Allow unauthenticated invocations" and hit "Create"
-9. Once the deployment is complete, click on URL of the form `*.run.app` at the top of the page to view the deployment.
+9. Once the deployment is complete, click on the URL of the form `*.run.app` at the top of the page to view the deployment.

-Next, we'll setup CD.
-Our goal is to set up a GitHub action that links to our Fly.io account and automatically redeploys a new version of our app whenever a new change is pushed into the main branch.

-The steps to do this are as follows:

-1. Get a Fly API token with `flyctl auth token`.

-2. Go to your fork on GitHub and click Settings.

-3. Go to Secrets and Variables > Actions and create a repository secret called `FLY_API_TOKEN` with the value of the token from the previous step.
-This is how GitHub will link to your Fly.io account.

-4. Double check that `fly.toml` (the config file fly.io uses for deployment) is not listed in your `.gitignore`.

-5. Create a new file `.github/workflows/fly.yml`.This is the file that will outline instructions for the GitHub action.

-6. Fill the file with the contents listed under step 8 [here](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/).

-7. Commit and push your changes!

-Now let's take a step back and understand what we've done.
-First, we generated an authorization token and used it to connect Fly.io to our GitHub repo.
-Then, we created a `fly.yml` file setting up a GitHub action that automatically runs the deployment commands whenever a push is made to the main branch.
-See if you can figure out which lines do what in the code above!

-Now, look through the codebase and try to change the header on your app's frontend while testing with the local development server.
-Once you have made your changes, commit and push them.
-Back on GitHub, you should see the Action trigger and your app will redeploy!

-With this complete, you'll be able to quickly iterate and any changes you make and push to your fork will be automatically deployed.
+With this complete, you'll be able to quickly iterate and any changes you make and push to your fork will be automatically deployed on both Render and GCP.
 Cool!

+## Task 2: Implement "What is your Andrew ID?"

+To test that the continuous deployments are working as expected, and familiarize yourself with the basic web app codebase, let's implement support for the query "What is your Andrew ID?"

+1. Extend the `QueryProcessor` function to support this question in `utils/QueryProcessor.tsx` - this is where all the Query Processing logic exists
+2. Verify that the implementation is correct by running the app locally and testing manually.
+2. Write a test for the query you just implemented in `__tests__/utils/QueryProcess.test.ts`
+3. Verify that the tests function correctly by running `npm run test`.
+5. Commit and push your changes
+6. Once pushed, verify that CD is functioning correctly by checking that the GCP and Render deployments support the query you just implemented.

 ## Bonus Task: Continuous Integration